vipshop/vjtools/vjtop/README_EN.md

 # VJtop

 VJtop is a collection of  Linux top-like JVM info and busy threads monitoring tools.
+VJtop serves as a Linux top-like JVM info and busy thread monitoring tool.

 # 1. Introduction

-We believe you are good with linux top command.
-That's why we present VJtop for JVM monitoring for CPU/Memory intensive threads.
-Develop on top of the [jvmtop](https://github.com/patric-r/jvmtop) project, we also incorporate advantages of [SJK](https://github.com/aragozin/jvm-tools) project so that a variety of information is collected from /proc, PerfData and JMX in a performant way.
+We believe readers are familiar with the linux "top" command.
+And we recommend VJtop to you for monitoring CPU/Memory intensive threads within JVM.
+Forked from the [jvmtop](https://github.com/patric-r/jvmtop) project, VJtop comes with additional features of its own as well as incorporating some nice facilities from the [SJK](https://github.com/aragozin/jvm-tools) project.
+Rich information is collected from /proc, PerfData and JMX in a performant way.

-VJtop is built as NON-stop-the-world and is considered production-safe.
+VJtop is built as NON stop-the-world and is considered ready for production diagnostics.

 # 2. Getting Started

 ## 2.1 How to build

-Run Maven install task and unzip the resulted zip package in target folder.
-JAVA_HOME environment variable is needed.
+Run Maven install task and unzip the resulted zip package in the target folder.
+Set JAVA_HOME environment variable to your JDK directory.

-Run the following command under **the same user who started the process to be monitored**.
-If privileges error are met, try with root user.
+Run the following command under **the same user who started the target process**.
+If access errors are met, try again with root user.

 ```
-// showing threads consuming the most cpu time
+// showing threads consuming the most cpu
 ./vjtop.sh <PID>
 ```

-## 2.2 How it works：
+## 2.2 How it works

 ### 2.21 Sources of Process Stats

-Process data are retrieved from the following sources:
+Process data are retrieved

 *   from /proc/PID/*
-*   from/tmp/perfxxxx, where stats are written by JDK every other second
+*   from /tmp/perfxxxx, where stats are written by JDK every other second
-*   through JMX of the targeted VM.
-(If JMX were not started in the target process, VJtop would attach to the process to start it.)
+*   from JMX of the targeted VM.
+(If JMX isn't started at the time VJtop will try to attach to the process to start JMX).

-[Note]: If the same item appear in both PerfData and JMX, that in PerfData is perferred.
-Data in JMX is used when PerfData is unavailable.
+[Note] If the same items appear in both PerfData and JMX, the one from PerfData is perferred.
+Item in JMX is used instead when
+PerfData is unavailable.